When it comes to delivery gigs that pay well, Amazon Flex is certainly at the top of the list.

 Looking for other high-paying delivery gigs?
 Checkout:

-- DoorDash – Earn $10 to $20+ per hour delivering food in your city as a DoorDash courier!
+- DoorDash – Get paid $23 per hour while out on deliveries as a DoorDash courier!

 What Is The Amazon Flex Waiting List?